imclerran/roc-start/repository/GET_LISTED.md

 # requires: *For platforms only* - A `List Str` containing the parameters required by your platform, ie: "main".
 Should be an empty list for packages.
 ```

 Please ensure that you add your package in alphabetic order, by repo-name first, then by username.
+If you are a platform author, and include an app stub, make sure the alias you choose matches the name given the imported platform in your stub.